neonmaccca/pause-fire-stick-with-dash/README.md

 # pause-fire-stick-with-dash
-THis started out a script to talk to a fire stick but has since become a standard script to send adb commands to any android device over tcpip when a dash button is pressed.
+This started out a script to talk to a fire stick but has since become a standard script to send adb commands to any android device over tcpip when a dash button is pressed.

 #How to use
 npm install